davidsowerby/takkan/docs/user-guide/precept-script.md

 ## Introduction

-The Precept Script, `PScript`, defines the presentation of any pages supplied by Precept - Precept can be used for just part of an app if required.
+The Precept Script, `PScript`, defines the presentation of any pages supplied by Precept.

-It combines with the [Precept Schema](precept-schema.md) to connect presentation to data.
+It contains one or more [PDataProvider](data-providers.md) instance, which  in turn contain [PSchema](precept-schema.md) instances, to connect presentation to data.

-It also uses the [Precept Schema](precept-schema.md) to define validation, and user permissions.
+It also uses the [PSchema](precept-schema.md) to define validation, and user permissions.
 Precept uses these permissions to decide whether or not to enable editing / viewing of data.

 :::caution